Broken Statues book cover

 Are the stories connected?

-They share the same world, and careful readers will notice subtle connections: recurring places, echoes of events, threads that weave between tales.
-But each story works perfectly on its own.
+They share the same world, and careful readers will notice subtle connections - recurring places, echoes of events, threads that weave between tales.

 How long are the stories?